DormanLab/kmodes/README.md

 - `Algorithm:` A string identifying the k-modes algorithm used.
 - `Initialization:` A string identifying what kind of initialization method was used.
 - `Run for N initializations` a line indicating the number of initializations run.
 There will be this many lines of output in the second output file.
-- `Number of clusters to estimate:` An integer with the user-selected value of $K$, number of clusters.
+- `Number of clusters to estimate:` An integer with the user-selected value of K, number of clusters.
 - `Initialization output file:` This key is included if the user provided a second filename to the `--outfile` argument.
 This file will contain the initialization output.
-- If the ```--column`` argument was provided, then these additional lines are provided:
+- If the `--column` argument was provided, then these additional lines are provided:
 	- `Number of true clusters:` An integer indicating the true number of clusters.
 	- `True cluster assignments:` The next line contains the true cluster assignments of each observation, same order as in the data file.
 	- `True cluster sizes:` The next line contains the true sizes of each cluster.